60 BEST Things To Do In Ireland in 2023

 It’s a really interesting tour and you get the chance to see remakes of original rooms that guests slept in onboard.

-Kissing the Blarney Stone is one of the most famous things to do in Ireland, as you can tell by the huge crowds of people queuing for the chance.
+One of the most popular things to do in this beautiful county is kiss the Blarney Stone at Blarney Castle.
+You can tell this by the huge crowds of people queuing for the experience.

 All those that kiss it are given the gift of eloquence, otherwise known as “the gift of the gab”.